beauchamplab/rave/README.md

 library(rave)
 ```

-This should print something like this:
+This should print something like:

 ```
 Active modules: